 So, in essence creating your ad is the easiest part of all your online marketing activities.
 The “space” of your ad is often limited.
 Hence, you have to grab attention with a few words.
 Therefore, emphasize on a strong benefit that your viewers will get if they’ll click on your CTA.

-The proper targeting of your audience and finding the best places for your ads is a little harder…
+Hence, focus on the proper targeting of your audience and look for the best places for your ads where your ideal leads are hanging out.

 This brings us to…